crosire/reshade/REFERENCE.md

 The ReShade API lets you interact with the resources and rendering commands of applications ReShade was loaded into.
 It [abstracts](#abstraction) away differences between the various graphics API ReShade supports (Direct3D 9/10/11/12, OpenGL and Vulkan), to make it possible to write add-ons that work across a wide range of applications, regardless of the graphics API they use.

-A ReShade add-on is a DLL that uses the header-only ReShade API to register callbacks for events and do work in those callbacks after they were invoked by ReShade.
-There are no further requirements, no functions need to be exported and no libraries need to be linked against.
-Simply add the [include directory from the ReShade repository](https://github.com/crosire/reshade/tree/main/include) to your DLL project and include the `reshade.hpp` header to get started.
+A ReShade add-on is a DLL or part of the application that uses the header-only ReShade API to register callbacks for events and do work in those callbacks after they were invoked by ReShade.
+There are no further requirements, no functions need to be exported and no libraries need to be linked against (although linking against ReShade is supported as well by defining `RESHADE_API_LIBRARY` before including the headers).
+Simply add the [include directory from the ReShade repository](https://github.com/crosire/reshade/tree/main/include) to your project and include the `reshade.hpp` header to get started.

 Optionally an add-on may export an `AddonInit` function (with the function signature `extern "C" bool AddonInit(HMODULE addon_module, HMODULE reshade_module)`) if more complicated one-time initialization than possible in `DllMain` is required, which will be called by ReShade right after loading the add-on module.
 Similarily it may also export an `AddonUninit` function (with the function signature `extern "C" void AddonUninit(HMODULE addon_module, HMODULE reshade_module)`) that will be called right before unloading (but only if initialization was successfull).